ocelot-collab/ocelot/README.md

 It is an open source project and it is being developed by physicists from  [The European XFEL](http://www.xfel.eu/), [DESY](http://www.desy.de/) (Germany), [NRC Kurchatov Institute](http://www.nrcki.ru/) (Russia).

-We still have no documentation but you can find a lot of examples in ocelot/demos/
+We still have no documentation but you can find a lot of examples in /demos/ folder including this tutorial

 ## Ocelot user profile